shawnajean/me.shawnajean/_posts/2016-03-11-against-dont-read-the-comments.markdown

 tags:
 - comments
 - safety
-excerpt: Here’s a spoiler: **Preventing abuse online requires the people running a site or an app to invest time, effort and attention into protecting their community.** That’s the bottom line.
+excerpt: Here’s a spoiler&#58; **Preventing abuse online requires the people running a site or an app to invest time, effort and attention into protecting their community.** That’s the bottom line.
 ---